 Formulate a Retirement Budget Forecast

-Maintain a current budget reflecting all income and expenses to ensure you live within your means and generate the savings needed to reach CMP.
+Maintain a current budget reflecting all income and expenses to ensure you live within your means and generate the savings needed to reach GGP.
 In addition, develop a budget forecast for your retirement years.

 In retirement your budget will look different compared to your working years.
 Your income will likely be lower, and your medical expenses will likely be higher.
 Many of your outlays will be lower or completely gone.
 In particular, commuting costs, formal work clothes, and business meals will be things of the past.
 You will likely have finished paying off your mortgage and kids’ college education, and assuming you’ve compiled a sufficient nest-egg, you will no longer pay for disability and life insurance.
 You will also no longer pay Social Security and Medicare taxes, unless you still have some earned income.